craigdietrich/DIG540/README.md

 **Grading**

 Grading for your assignments is weighted equally across each week of the class.

-Participation is a significant part of your grade.
-The more you add thoughtful, insightful comments to the discussion the more both you and other students will benefit.
-Note, though, that does not mean you need to write a carefully considered treatise in order to contribute!
-Stream environments like Slack work best with shorter, more back-and-forth discussions.
-Questions are always welcome and should be asked publicly so that everybody can see the answer unless there is a very good reason to ask privately.
-In many cases you will be expected to look at and critique other students’ work as an absolute minimum level of participation.

 This is a graduate level course and you are expected to perform accordingly.
 Meeting the requirements in an average manner will result